 - record the indicated UEs to the UE ID list stored in the NSACF, and updates the total number of UEs registered to this slice accordingly;

-if the update flag is set to "decrease", the NSACF decrease the total number of UEs registered to this slice, and removes the indicated UEs from the UE ID list stored in the NSACF;
+if the update flag is set to "decrease", the NSACF decrease the total number of UEs registered to this S-NSSAI, and removes the indicated UEs from the UE ID list stored in the NSACF;

 If above NSACF handling is successful, "200 OK" shall be returned, with necessary response data, e.g. indicating the failed S-NSSAI.